gaoisbest/Projects_engineering_notes/Python_1_Iterable_Iterator_Generator.md

   ```
   - `yield` give a generator, when to use `yield` instead of `return` ?

   When you want to iterate over a sequence, but don’t want to store the entire sequence in memory.
-Note, you can only **iterate over them once** (because it does not store the values in memory)
+Note, you can only **iterate over them once** (because it does not store the values in memory).

+  `list(generator)` to read all data into memroy.

   ```
   import codecs